ZPP-MURMURAS/ZPP_Murmuras/research/pipeline_benchmark/README.md

 #### Overview
 `benchmark.py` is a script that benchmarks the accuracy of different pipelines for our project.
 It aims to provide a measurable and fair comparison between different pipelines by assessing their accuracy on a common dataset. \
 `proto_pipeline.py` is a script that mimics the output of a pipeline.
 It is used to test the benchmarking script.
 It reads a file with the expected data and randomly changes some values in the coupons' data to mimic the output of a pipeline. \
-`ideal_data.json` is a file that the user must create to test the benchmarking script using `proto_pipeline.py`.
+`ideal_data.json` is a file that `proto_pipeline.py` file creates to test the benchmarking script.
 It contains the expected data that the aforementioned script will modify.
 It must contain data in the following format:
 ```json
 [
     {